paesjr/IT5016-assessment-1-/README.md

 To code with confidence.

 ### If you were describing programming to someone who knows nothing about it, what would you say?
-Programming is the process of giving machines a set of instructions that describe how a program should be carried out.
+Programming is like giving instructions to a computer to do a task.

 ### Have you developed a habit of persevering?
 Yes, in many areas of my life.